HelloDearSir/xboxoriginalapi/README.md

-The xbox APi uses NodeJS as the backend with JSON,current URL is  <a href='https://xboxoriginalapi-production.up.railway.app/"> https://xboxoriginalapi-production.up.railway.app/ </a>
+The xbox APi uses NodeJS as the backend with JSON,current URL is  https://xboxoriginalapi-production.up.railway.app/